gomorpheus/morpheus-apidoc/source/includes/_apps.md

 --------- | ------- | -----------
-name  | null | A name for the app description     | null | Optional description field site | null | A Map containing the id of the Site
+name  | null | A name for the app description     | null | Optional description field group | null | A Map containing the id of the Group

 ## Updating an App Name or Description